bsuraj23/NineThirtyBatch/README.md

 1.find the difference between " " and ' ' while using them for a string?
 2.correct the code "xyz=set(temp for i in range (2))"?.

+(30-07-2025)
+2.The famous web application developed using python is instagram,you tube

+compilation means translating the code written by a programmer(source code)into machine code(binary code) a compueter processor can directly understand and execute (05-08-2025)
+1.5command to implement the CMD
+DIS:display a list of file and folders in the current directory,CD:change the current working directory(example)cd document CLS:clear the command prompt screen.COPYcopies files from one location to another,DEL:deletes one or more files example:del file.txt
+2.In python, there is no separate 'char'datatype .instead a single character is treated as a string of length so the char is does not exist in python use str(string).
+3.SIMPLE:python syntax is close to english ,so beginner can learn it quickly HIGH-LEVEL LANGUAGE: you don't need to manage memory or low-level details INTERPRETED LANGUAGE: it is no need for compilation; python code is executed line by the interprete
+CROSS-PLATFORM: runs on windows,macOS,linux,and even mobile device without modification PORTABLE AND EMBEDDABLE:python code can run anywhere and can be embedded in other languages like c\c++.